 Lichfield Real Ale Trail

-The Lichfield Real Ale Trail leaflet is free to pick up from tourist information at Lichfield Library and guides you around historic and memorable pubs in the city - each sporting their own Real Ale brews for you to sample along the way!
+The Lichfield Real Ale Trail leaflet is free to pick up from visitor information at Lichfield Library and guides you around historic and memorable pubs in the city - each sporting their own Real Ale brews for you to sample along the way!
 You can download the trail at the bottom of this page.

 About the trail